 Step 1: Clean Your Grill

 Did you clean off the grates before you stashed the grill away for winter?
-Probably not, but even if you did after it sat for months without use it could use a little sprucing up.
-To begin, be sure the gas is off.
-Once you’ve check, it’s time to clean off the grill grates.
-Typically, a wire grill brush designed to clean a grill is the go to option, but be cautioned when using these tools.
-Those wire brush bristles have been known to break off.
+Even if you did, it could likely use some sprucing up after sitting for months.
+To begin, make sure the gas is off.
+Once you've checked, it's time to clean off the grill grates.
+Typically, a wire grill brush designed to clean a grill is the go to option, but be careful when using these tools, since those wire brush bristles have been known to break off.

-To avoid this, there are various other brushes out there designed for the grill like a wood grill scraper.
-You can also stick to good old aluminum foil.
-Ball up the foil and use tongs to scrap down a hot grill to remove any excess gunk.
-While you’re at it, grab some stainless steel cleaner or warm soapy water and clean all the steel surfaces on the grill.
-My bet is that it needs it.
+To avoid this, try using something like a wood grill scraper.
+You can also stick to good old aluminum foil which has been balled up.
+Simply ball up the foil and use tongs to scrape it down a hot grill, removing any excess gunk.
+While you're at it, grab some stainless steel cleaner or warm soapy water and clean all the steel surfaces on the grill.

 Step 2: Inspect the Gas Line

-While the grill may have worked just fine and dandy the last time you used it, it’s an excellent idea to double check the gas hose.
-A leak in the hose will not only waste propane, but it can be dangerous.
+Before you've got food cooking, it's an excellent idea to double check the gas hose.
+A leak in the hose will not only waste propane, but can be dangerous.
 Inspect the seal and the gas line for any cracks or damage.
-If you don’t see any problems up front, double check with the soapy water tests.
+If you don't see any problems up front, double check with soapy water tests.